2019 South Point 400: Television

 NBC Sports called the race on the television side.
 Rick Allen, Jeff Burton, Steve Letarte and Dale Earnhardt Jr. had the call in the booth for the race.
 Dave Burns, Parker Kligerman, Marty Snider and Kelli Stavast reported from pit lane during the race.

 Radio

-PRN covered the radio call for the race which was also be simulcast on Sirius XM NASCAR Radio.
+PRN covered the radio call for the race which was also simulcast on Sirius XM NASCAR Radio.
 Doug Rice and Mark Garrow called the race in the booth when the field raced through the tri-oval.
 Rob Albright called the race from a billboard in turn 2 when the field raced through turns 1 and 2 & Pat Patterson called the race from a billboard outside of turn 3 when the field raced through turns 3 and 4.
 Brad Gillie, Brett McMillan, Wendy Venturini, and Heather DeBeaux worked pit road for the radio side.